tungto/natours-app/README.md

 5. NOSQL Query Injection

 - Use mongoose for MongoDB (because of SchemaTypes)
-- Santize user input data
+- Sanitize user input data

 6. Other best practices and suggestions